 We keep extra costs to a minimum – there may be a couple of entry fees into various attractions, but these are usually £5- £10 and are optional.
-On some of our trips we have chucked in a few freebies that we feel you absolutely must see.
-You can choose to pay for everything in advance to keep things as easy as possible or pay for things like your accommodation locally.
-Please note that the Jacobite Steam Train needs to be added as an extra at the time of booking.
+On some of our trips we have chucked in a few freebies that we feel you absolutely must-see.
+You can choose to pay in advance to keep things as easy as possible or pay locally.
+Please note that the Jacobite Steam Train, Gearrannan Blackhouse and Tomb of the Eagles need to be added as an extra at the time of booking.
 You can not pay locally.
 Advance booking is required to secure your spot.

-If you choose the tour option, ideally you should budget £40-£50 per day including your hostel dorm accommodation (£25ppppn) and meals.
+Ideally, you should budget approximately £25 per day for meals and optional activities.
 There are always the fabulous Scottish pubs to tempt you in for a pint or two after a day on the road!
 A pint of beer costs around £5.00, a wee dram of malt whisky in Scotland would be about £4.

 We don't include meals but food can be as cheap or as expensive as you want it to be.
 Most of the hostels have self-catering kitchens and some offer excellent meals for £7 - £12.
 There's also plenty of opportunities to eat at local pubs, cafes and restaurants.

 Due to limited availability, we are unable to offer private room upgrades for your hostel accommodation.
 If you are travelling solo and would like to book a private room, we suggest that you book a tour with our sister company Highland Explorer Tours (B&B or hotel accommodation).